ETS Research Projects and Activities

 The main goal of these studies is to assess the extent to which noncognitive skills (and related competencies) predict the performance of customer service representatives (CSRs).
 A sample of CSRs from multiple call centers, including a site at Prometric™, completed an online survey containing self-report personality items that had been matched to a competency model based primarily on job analyses and company mission statements.

 The assessment included innovative measures of personality such as forced choice assessments paired with Bayesian Truth Serum methodologies.
-Use of these innovative assessment methods in call center samples represents an important contribution to both research and the workforce.
+Use of these innovative assessment methods in call center samples represents an important contribution to both research and the labor market.
 Papers are currently being prepared on these topics for peer review publication.

-Workforce Readiness Exploration
+Job Readiness Exploration

 The goal was to identify companies and universities with whom ETS could partner in order to assess whether students are prepared for success in their jobs after graduation.
 Identifying universities who send large numbers of graduating students to a single company will allow for greater potential sample sizes, access and standardization to help improve the validity of research studies.
 The major deliverable for the project was a database listing universities, businesses, and relevant contact persons.